Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Some DBMSs allow you to specify the disk location of each individual database.

-→The buffer pool manager maps a page to a disk location.
+-  The buffer pool manager maps a page to a disk location.

 This is also easy to do at the filesystem level if the DBMS stores each database in a separate directory.

-→The DBMS recovery log file might still be shared if transactions can update multiple databases.
+-  The DBMS recovery log file might still be shared if transactions can update multiple databases.

 >   Partitioning